-Management anticipates spending approximately \$350,000 - \$450,000 in ongoing general office and administration expenses, including rent and office costs, and professional fees for management, investor relations, accounting, legal, and geo-scientists per quarter for the next twelve months.
+Management anticipates spending approximately \$350,000 - \$450,000 in ongoing general office and administration expenses and professional fees per quarter for the next twelve months.
 Expenses will vary in direct proportion with the level of activity relating to future acquisitions and exploration programs.